vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD10_DEMO.md

 24. In the browser, click the **ClickHere** button several times.
 25. Go back to the Azure portal web page, and on the **MONITOR** tab, click the refresh icon in the top right corner of the graph.
 26. Verify that the number of **Http Successes** increased.

+©2016 Microsoft Corporation.
+All rights reserved.

+The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
+All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
+This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
+You may copy and use this document for your internal, reference purposes.

+This document is provided &quot;as-is.&quot; Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
+You bear the risk of using it.
+Some examples are for illustration only and are fictitious.
+No real association is intended or inferred.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.